asicorsky/crypto-exchange-test-task/README.md

 ## Execute:
 Go to the target directory in command line which created after install and execute "java -Dapplication.credentials.api-key=$BSDEX_API_KEY -Dapplication.credentials.api-secret=$BSDEX_API_SECRET -jar crypto-exchange.jar".

-Also you can start it from IDE (ApplicationEntryPoint).
+Also you can start it from IDE (ApplicationEntryPoint main class).

 ## How it works:
 After application startup the system connected to required websocket channel and start to receive messages.